dantheman213/docker-vpn-samba/README.md

 # docker-vpn-smb

-TODO
+Turn-key Samba (SMB) file share and VPN

 ## Getting Started

-Example is a fresh Ubuntu 18.04 LTS server in the cloud.
+Setup a secure file share behind VPN in minutes.
+Example below is a fresh Ubuntu 18.04 LTS server in the cloud.

 ### Prereq